openeuler-mirror/docs/docs/en/docs/Installation/installation-guideline.md

     ![](./figures/sourcenfs.png)

     You need to set up an NFS server, mount the **openEuler-20.03-LTS-SP1-x86_64-dvd.iso** image, and copy the mounted file to the shared directory on the NFS server. **x86_64** indicates the CPU architecture.
-You can use images as required.
+Use the actual image.

 During the installation, if you have any questions about configuring the installation source, see [An Exception Occurs During the Selection of the Installation Source](./faqs.html#an-exception-occurs-during-the-selection-of-the-installation-source).